-- NI (Northern Ireland) applicable for Undergraduates and Postgraduates - GB (England, Scotland or Wales) applicable for Undergraduates and Postgraduates - Non-UK EU (European Union, excluding the UK but including the Republic of Ireland) - Isles (Channel Islands and Isle of Man applicable to Undergraduates and Postgraduates) - International
+- NI (Northern Ireland) applicable for Undergraduates and Postgraduates. - GB (England, Scotland or Wales) applicable for Undergraduates and Postgraduates. - ROI (Republic of Ireland) applicable for Undergraduates and Postgraduates - EU Other (European Union, excluding the UK and the Republic of Ireland) applicable for Undergraduates and Postgraduates. - Isles (Channel Islands and Isle of Man) applicable to Undergraduates and Postgraduates. - International applicable to Undergraduates and Postgraduates.